JetBrains/mps-coderules/docs/content/example-lambdacalc-ext.md

 Higher-ranked types can't be inferred without a help from the programmer in the form of type annotations.
 Programmer can provide type annotations in the cases where he needs something more expressive.
 Actually, rank-2 types are sufficient for most of the use cases, but the machinery required for typing them contains all of the features needed for typing arbitrary higher-ranked types.
-This case, where programmer can make some types more general then they would be inferred, requires a noticeably more involved type system.
+This case, where programmer can make some types more general then they would be inferred, requires a noticeably more involved typesystem.
-Theoretical treatment of type systems handling type annotations on top of Hindley-Milner type inference can be found in several papers, with a closest one to the current implementation in [^spjones2007] (and this paper, probably, is more accessible).
+Theoretical treatment of typesystems handling type annotations on top of Hindley-Milner type inference can be found in several papers, with a closest one to the current implementation in [^spjones2007] (and this paper, probably, is more accessible).

 For the implementation it means that we need to check that the type annotation provided for a term agrees with all its usages.
 Specifically, that the term (i.e. its type) can be instantiated to the type, required by its usage.